 While you should almost always run against traffic, adjusting to a different side of the road if you’re in a different country, there are indeed times when it’s safer to run with traffic.
 But these are fairly rare.

 For example, running coach Hal Higdon recommends switching to running with traffic if there is a steep hill where you can’t see over until you’re almost on top.
 You want to make sure that cars can see you at all times.

-Definitely take the time to switch over, but do it in plenty of time so that you aren’t surprised by cars in either direction.
+Definitely take the time to switch over.
+But do it in plenty of time so that you aren’t surprised by cars in either direction.
 And be careful crossing the road if the whole reasons you’re doing it is poor visibility for the drivers.

 You might also consider running with traffic on sharp corners or curves in wooded areas where you can’t see a car if you are running against traffic.

 That being said, don’t think that you’ll be injured less if you’re hit running with traffic.
 In fact, it could be worse because you have less reaction time.
 And let’s be honest: it’s going to be harmful either way.